rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 3. Use the encoder to select the desired parameter to be modulated.
 4. Click the encoder to exit edit mode.
 5. Optionally, navigate to the attenuation and offset parameters for each CV input and set the desired values in a similar way.

+The CV target only apply to the selected parameter when the user exit the edit mode.
+This way a connected CV to an input does not change the scrolled parameters while the user is selecting the target.

 ### Save/Load Configuration